scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Dividing the workload into subbundles (smaller bundles) means that about 500 spectra are now more evenly doled out to 32 processors (about 16 spectra each) or 68 processors (about 7 spectra each).
-The comm.world communicator orchestrates all 30 frames within a single exposure, and the frame level communicator orchestrates the subbundle processing within the frame.
+The COMM_WORLD communicator orchestrates all 30 frames within a single exposure, and the frame level communicator orchestrates the subbundle processing within the frame.
 Implementing this change was nontrivial but the speedup and flexibility gains